jflorian/doubledog-systemd/README.md

 This class manages the systemd package.

+##### `mounts`
+A hash whose keys are mount resource names and whose values are hashes comprising the same parameters you would otherwise pass to the [systemd::mount](#systemdmount-defined-type) defined type.
+The default is none.

 ##### `packages`
 An array of package names needed for the systemd installation.
 The default should be correct for supported platforms.